sweattep/modern_quotes/README.md

 >Evil words are for evil women, and they are for evil men

 >Square numbers can only end with 0, 1, 4, 6, 9, or 25

+>There is no uniform definition of a franchise